thequeenofclubs/MinecraftServer/README.md

 The Server also uses a resource pack, which should be installed automatically by Minecraft when you join the server.
 If it doesn't, you can grab it [here](https://github.com/GabeThatGuy/MinecraftServer/raw/General-Info/Server-Resources/Resource%20Pack/vane-resource-pack.zip)

+If you use OptiFine and your computer is powerful enough to run shaders, I suggest downloading and installing my shaderpack which is heavily based on continuity shaders.
+Grab it [here](https://github.com/GabeThatGuy/MinecraftServer/raw/General-Info/Server-Resources/shaderpack/gabes-shaders.zip).

 #### Site Info
 Click [<span style ="color:red">here</span>](/MinecraftServer/site-info) to see how this site was built and how it's run.